-But after a lot of humming and hawing and chatting with the Mount Carleton parks person I elected to do hike to the top of Sagamook Peak at 777 metres instead – for one reason – better views.
+But after a lot of humming and hawing and chatting with the Mount Carleton Provincial Park person, I elected to do hike to the top of Sagamook Peak at 777 metres instead – for one reason – better views.

-The trail to Sagamook Peak is very steep at times – a bit like a stair master except that it’s in the woods.
-Fortunately the trail to the top is only 2.3 kilometres long if you hike the loop in a counter-clockwise direction – 3.5 kilometres hiking it the other way.
+The trail to Mount Sagamook Peak is very steep at times – a bit like a stair master except that it’s in the woods.
+Fortunately the trail to the top is only 2.3 kilometres long if you hike the loop in a counter-clockwise direction, 3.5 kilometres hiking it the other way.

 The hiking is very pleasant though through open woods much of the time.
 On the descent I passed through a section thick with wild blueberries and near the base of the trail mushrooms were sprouting up too.

 There is the option of hiking to Mount Carleton from Sagamook Peak – which would be great if you pre-arranged a car shuttle.
 The 5.1 kilometre trail to Mount Carleton heads off along a ridge just below the Sagamook summit.

 Where to stay near the park

 If you like to stay in bed and breakfasts, check out Bed and Breakfast du Reposin Saint Quentin.
 It offers onsite hiking trails and access to a small lake.